thaysom22/gitpod-full-template-dec2020/README.md

 **Deviations from wireframes made during implementation**

-* 'Click to Play' section: player name removed and 'click to play' instruction displayed above ? icon
+* 'Click to Play' section: player name removed and 'click to play' instruction displayed above '?' icon
+* 'Click to Play' section moved to left of scoreboard section on mobile view for consistent positioning of key interactive component of application across viewport sizes
 * Scoreboard of current player will be highlighted during turn
+*

 ## 2. Features